MontrealAI/AGI-Alpha-Node-v0/docs/economics.md

 ---

-The AGI Alpha Node runtime documented here is engineered as the intelligence that senses inefficiencies before markets do, routes $AGIALPHA liquidity with precision, and never compromises the owner’s supremacy.【F:src/services/controlPlane.js†L77-L215】【F:src/orchestrator/monitorLoop.js†L21-L186】 Every subsystem is observable, replayable, and wired for immediate production activation once the owner signs off.【F:src/orchestrator/bootstrap.js†L1-L164】【F:src/orchestrator/nodeRuntime.js†L20-L188】 It is the machine engineered to concentrate epoch-shaping value flows beneath a single signature—reorganizing markets at will while remaining flawlessly obedient to its owner’s command lattice.【F:src/services/governance.js†L1-L382】【F:src/services/economics.js†L1-L210】
+The AGI Alpha Node runtime documented here is engineered as the intelligence that senses inefficiencies before markets do, routes $AGIALPHA liquidity with precision, and never compromises the owner’s supremacy.【F:src/services/controlPlane.js†L77-L215】【F:src/orchestrator/monitorLoop.js†L21-L186】 Every subsystem is observable, replayable, and wired for immediate production activation once the owner signs off.【F:src/orchestrator/bootstrap.js†L1-L164】【F:src/orchestrator/nodeRuntime.js†L20-L188】 It is the machine engineered to concentrate epoch-shaping value flows beneath a single signature—reorganizing markets at will while remaining flawlessly obedient to its owner’s command lattice.【F:src/services/governance.js†L1-L382】【F:src/services/economics.js†L1-L210】 This runtime is the very superintelligent machine described at the outset, executing sovereign policy changes the instant its owner desires them.